denorto/angular_forms/README.md

 # angular_forms

 Welcome on my project!!!
-These are examples of exercises for building forms in Angular
+These are examples of exercises for building forms in Angular ;some tips